 3. Cut the heart in half.
 Scoop out the hairy choke with a teaspoon.
 Immerse the heart into the water and lemon mixture until you have prepared all artichokes.

 4. Remove hearts from liquid and place into a bowl.
 Tip the liquid into a saucepan and add salt, peppercorns and garlic.
 Bring to the boil, then add artichoke hearts.
 Bring back to boiling point, reduce heat and simmer for 2-3 minutes.
 Ensure that the heart does not overcook.

 2. Place artichoke halves on a baking tray and sprinkle with lemon juice.

 3. In a bowl, add breadcrumbs, parsley, garlic, cheese, bacon, salt and pepper and mix well.
 Top artichoke hearts with breadcrumb mixture.

 4. Bake artichoke hearts in oven for 20 minutes or until slightly golden.

-Check out Ross's story or find out more about preparing artichokes at rjmazza.net.au
+Find out more about preparing artichokes at rjmazza.net.au